Conformal Invariance of Spin Correlations in the Planar Ising Model: Introduction

-We establish similar results for the multi-point correlations $\E_{\Omega_\delta}^{+}[\sigma_{a_0}\sigma_{a_1}\dots\sigma_{a_k}]$, and, in the case of two-point function, for free boundary conditions (see Theorems \ref{thm:2pts} and \ref{thm:1-3pts}).
-Our previous results \cite{chelkak-izyurov} immediately allow one to treat alternating $+$/$-$ boundary conditions as well (see Remark \ref{rem: alt_bc}).
-The method we use also applies to mixed correlations, involving spin, energy, disorder and boundary change operators, and extends to multiply-connected domains, which will be worked out in a subsequent paper.
+In the case of free boundary conditions, we establish a similar convergence result for the two-point function (see Theorem~ \ref{thm:2pts}).
+In that framework, the convergence of the corresponding $n$-point correlations (which by symmetry are only non-zero for even $n$) can be obtained by our methods as well, but for conciseness it is not included in the present paper.

-The explicit formulae for the the scaling limits of $\E_{\Omega_\delta}^{+}[\sigma_{a_0}\sigma_{a_1}\dots,\sigma_{a_k}]$ were derived by the Conformal Field Theory methods in \cite{belavin-polyakov-zamolodchikov-i,cardy-i,burkhard-guim}.
-In our approach the answers come in an explicit, but different form, being defined via solutions to a special interpolation problem, so one should additionally check that they coincide with the known CFT predictions.
-In this paper, we do this check for $k=1,2,3$ and for the case when all the points are on the same vertical line in the half-plane (see further discussion in Sections~\ref{sub:12pts-computations} and the Appendix), which gives all the properties of the continuous correlations we need in the proof.
+Our previous results \cite{chelkak-izyurov} immediately allow one to treat alternating $+$/$-$ boundary conditions (see Corollary \ref{rem: alt_bc}).
+The technique we use also applies to \emph{mixed correlations}, involving spin, energy, disorder and boundary change operators, and extends to \emph{multiply connected domains}, which will be worked out in a subsequent paper.

-Our main tool is discrete holomorphic fermionic observables.
-We use the spinor version of those, introduced in \cite{chelkak-izyurov}.
-Fermionic observables per se were essentially invented back in 70's \cite{kadanoff-ceva}, and reminiscents of the spinor versions can be found in the works of Kyoto's school \cite{sato-miwa-jimbo-i,sato-miwa-jimbo-ii,sato-miwa-jimbo-iii,sato-miwa-jimbo-iv}.
-However, rigorous proofs of convergence require the delicate analysis of discrete boundary value problems for the observables, developed more recently \cite{smirnov-i,smirnov-ii,chelkak-smirnov-ii}.
+The explicit formulae for what we prove to be the scaling limits of $\E_{\Omega_\delta}^{+}[\sigma_{a_1}\dots\sigma_{a_n}]$ were predicted by Conformal Field Theory methods in a number of papers originating in the seminal work \cite{belavin-polyakov-zamolodchikov-i}.
+In \cite{cardy-i}, it was explained how to handle the half-plane case by CFT means, in particular, the two-point correlations were treated.
+This result was later extended to $n=3$ \cite{burkhard-guim-i}, and extrapolated to larger $n$ \cite{burkhard-guim}.

-Simultaneously and independently of our work, Dub\'edat derived the 2n-point spin correlation functions in the full plane at criticality, combining exact bosonization techniques \cite{dubedat-ii} and results on monomer correlations in the dimer model \cite{dubedat-i}.
-Analogous results have been announced for polygonal domains.
+Our method is based on the extraction of information from some discrete holomorphic observables in bounded domains by means of discrete complex analysis -- the approach that was firstly implemented in \cite{smirnov-i,smirnov-ii} for basic fermionic observables.
+More precisely, we use the spinor version of those which was introduced in \cite{chelkak-izyurov}.
+Fermionic observables per se essentially go back to the Kaufman-Onsager considerations and can be written as a product $\psi_z=\sigma_z\mu_z$ of spin and disorder operators in the notation of \cite{kadanoff-ceva}.
+The correlators $\langle\psi_z\sigma_{a_1}\mu_{a_2}\dots\mu_{a_n}\rangle$ can be found in the works of Kyoto's school \cite{sato-miwa-jimbo-i,sato-miwa-jimbo-ii,sato-miwa-jimbo-iii,sato-miwa-jimbo-iv}.
+However, rigorous proofs of convergence results require a delicate analysis of some Riemann-type boundary value problems for discrete holomorphic functions, the analysis thereof was initiated more recently \cite{smirnov-i,smirnov-ii,chelkak-smirnov-ii}.